About Student Engagement

 Community Engagement Program Coordinator

-Randi is originally from Sioux Falls, SD.
+Randi is originally from Alexandria, SD.
 She received her bachelor’s degree in Psychology from the University of South Dakota in 2010.
 After graduating, she worked as an Admissions Advisor at National American University, which sparked her interest in Higher Education.
 In March 2014, Randi moved to Bozeman and started working at MSU as an Administrative Assistant in Residence Life and later became a Graduate Assistant, working with sophomore and above students.
 Then, Randi joined the Office of Student Engagement as a Graduate Assistant working with the 260+ registered student clubs and organizations.
 After completing her Master’s in Education in May 2017, she was hired full-time as the Community Engagement Programs Coordinator.

 Randi enjoys drinking lots of coffee, attempting to ski, singing Lady Gaga songs, and knitting/crocheting (sometimes all at once- depends on how much coffee she’s had).